Your Chart of Accounts Is a Directed Graph diagram

 In practice, this framework is how you find the mispriced edges.
 Walk the chart of accounts, look for edges where the implicit per-unit cost is radically higher than it ought to be, and that's where the AI capital is worth deploying.

 A concrete example: SKU ingestion in a retail holding company.
-The edge connecting vendor-provided-data to catalog-ready-SKU had a tariff of roughly $11 per unit - a human operator touching each SKU, fixing spec sheets, reconciling attributes.
+The edge connecting vendor-provided-data to catalog-ready-SKU carried a high per-unit tariff - a human operator touching each SKU, fixing spec sheets, reconciling attributes.
 The volume flowing over that edge was in the millions.
 The total implied cost made the edge one of the most expensive non-revenue-producing lines on the graph.

 Deployed: an AI pipeline targeted specifically at that edge.
-Result: per-unit cost dropped to ~$0.90 (about 92%).
+Result: per-unit cost fell by more than 90%.
 No other edges touched.
 The framework predicted this ranking; the deployment confirmed it.
 That is what falsifiable looks like for a framework - the prediction has to match reality or the framework is wrong.

 When the graph model fails